French designers who rewrote the rule book

 When the Leleu brothers, Marcel and Jules, inherited their father’s decorating company in 1909, Jules Leleu made it his own, opening an atelier where he began producing the distinctive Art Deco furnishings the brand would become renowned for.

 Coveted in France, Leleu’s designs soon acquired an international following after they were used to furnish transatlantic cruise liners the Île de France and the Atlantique — with Leleu hailed as Europe’s ‘Art Deco ambassador’.
-American collectors became avid collectors of Jules Leleu’s work, with notable clients including the wife of President Dwight D. Eisenhower.
+Style-conscious Americans became avid collectors of Jules Leleu’s work, with notable clients including the wife of President Dwight D. Eisenhower.

 Jacques Adnet pioneered his own brand of luxury Modernism, merging clean, geometric shapes with high-end materials such as leather.
 Initially known as one half of design duo J.J.
 Adnet together with his twin brother Jean, Adnet was elected director of La Compagnie des Arts Français in 1928, working with era-defining designers including Francis Jourdain, Charlotte Perriand and Georges Jouve.
 Personal projects included the redesign of the President’s private apartments at the Elysée Palace, and the refurbishment of Paris’s UNESCO headquarters.